v12technology/v12technology.github.io/starting/get_started.md

 }
 ```

-The utility method above generates random currency pair trade events and posts them to the supplied event processor.
+The method above generates random currency pair trade events and posts them to the supplied event processor.
 ## Running the application

 Running the application will generate the event processor and then publish Trade events to the processor.